 - Follow A Healthy Diet

 Consume a protein-rich diet since proteins make up the bulk of your hair structure.
 Foods, such as eggs, lean meat, seafood, leafy vegetables, and lentils will help replenish the essential amino acidsi XOrganic compounds that are the building blocks of proteins and provide shine and strength to one’s hair. for hair growth.
 Ensure that your diet is rich in zinc, iron, and vitamins.
 Whole grains, fruits, nuts, and seeds are great options to fight most nutritional deficiencies (6).

 - Avoid Stressing The Scalp

-Tight hairstyles can put stress on the hair follicles and cause hair loss.
+Tight hairstyles can put stress on the hair follicles can affect scalp health, and cause hair loss.
 Avoid hairstyles like tight braids and ponytails.